hibbitts-design/grav-plugin-helios-open-reader/README.md

 #### Publications List (`publication-list.md`)

-Global settings for section label, Prev/Next position, and OER attribution are set here and apply to all publications; individual publications can override them in their own `publication-home.md`.
+Global settings for section label, Prev/Next position, and OER attribution are set here and apply to all publications; individual publications can override them in their own `section-list.md` (or `publication-home.md` for legacy sites).

 | Field | Description |
 |-------|-------------|